k0rdent/docs/docs/admin/regional-clusters/creating-credential-in-region.md

     Create a YAML file called `aws-cluster-identity-secret.yaml` and add the following text, replacing the `EXAMPLE_ACCESS_KEY_ID` and `EXAMPLE_SECRET_ACCESS_KEY` with corresponding cloud values:

+    > NOTE:
+    > The Secret name needs to follow a pattern, see [credential secret](../../appendix/appendix-providers.md#credential-secret) for more detail.

     ```yaml
     apiVersion: v1
     kind: Secret